gl1tterbomb/gl1tterbomb/README.md

 ♡ - DOUBLES; thinks Doubles? hmm..
 I don't really mind.
 I sometimes won’t interact with doubles of my ID/highest kins, I mean, depending on how I feel, unless we’re already friends.
 I carelessly about doubles, saying "ooh that's me".
 I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.

-Idk why I’m mentioning this but don’t ask me about my personal information and anything else, such as deadname or any my personal.
-There multiple people keep asking.,;-; I'm NOT giving out my personal stuff to strangers, especially someone I've known for 9 days or less 7 months.
-I prefer to keep it private unless you are a trusted friend.
-Like, I get you trying to know me better, but it's just weird and uncomfortable when strangers ask me these types of questions.
-I'm fine with someone asking me where I'm from or some stuff like that.
-I’m also okay with people asking my actual age but asking me my deadname is weird.

 ☆ - People especially friends and ex friends who break their own DNI/boundaries just to harass a random player they don’t like.
 I don't care what your excuse is, I don't want to hear you're gonna harass/bully and death-threaten them.
 Keep it to yourself you’re hella weird.
 And people who disrespect others' boundaries.
 Joke or not. you’re not funny